larsmagne/wse/README.md

     /var/www/wp-content/plugins/

-Create a directory called "wse" under that, and copy over all the .php and .js files there.
+Create a directory called "wse" under that, and copy over all the .php and .js files into that directory.

 Edit the wse/password.php file and insert a password that will be used to poll the data.
 Don't use the "real" Wordpress password, but